simoneSantoni/net-analysis-smm638/midTermProject/README.md

 Mid-term project
 ================

-Core-periphery (CP) structures are ubiquitous in the economy [1].
+Core-periphery (CP) structures are ubiquitous in the economy [Csermely et al., 2013 – Journal of Complex Networks](https://academic.oup.com /comnet/article-abstract/1/2/93/2392115).
 However, there is a scant of guidelines/established practices on how to conduct CP analyses on network data.